·

 verb “keep”

-keep; he keeps; past kept, part. kept; ger. keeping
+infinitive keep; he keeps; past tense kept; past part. kept; ger. keeping

 1. to preserve (something) in a certain state or place